Salvation – Saved From and Saved For

 Like a man in a lifeboat who reaches out to a drowning man and says “Take hold of my hand and I will save you.”
 No one would suggest the drowning man had saved himself through his holding on.
 So it is with faith.
 Our faith is necessary to receive, but not the means of, our salvation.
 It is God who saves us, by His mercy and grace.

 Biblical faith is more than mental assent to the truth of something.
 It is not simply believing that but believing in.
-It is a complete trust and confidence in the one whom we put our faith.
+It is a complete trust and confidence in the one with who we have put our faith.
 While it begins as a thought it is not complete until we act on it.
 Biblical faith cannot remain only as a thought.

 We need to ensure our faith is in Christ, and in Him alone, not in the fact we are a member of a particular church.
 Many take comfort and assurance in belonging to what they believe is the ‘one true church’ which secures them for all eternity.
 If our security lies in any organisation or person other than Christ our faith will be in vain.